 Paid Time Off

-Paid holidays include public holidays, days off as declared by the local employer, and Christmas holiday week where applicable.
+Paid holidays include public holidays, days off as declared by the local payroll center, and Christmas holiday week where applicable.

-Paid vacation varies based on years of employment with the denomination or otherwise decided by labor law
+Paid vacation is based on the policy of the local payroll center or as otherwise determined by local labor law.

 GCAS in the TAF Area participates in the respective Division/Union retirement plans.
 GCAS as an employer contributes a percentage of gross salary as a retirement contribution on behalf of the employee.
 GCAS employees in the TAF Area are not required to make retirement contributions.

 Medical assistance is provided based on the policy of the local payroll center.